Jonathan Ball (architect)

-Jonathan Ball is a co-founder with Tim Smit of the internationally renowned Eden Project in Cornwall, a social enterprise flagship project designed represent Britain’s contribution to the Millennium.
-Together they created the Eden vision, including securing the Millennium Commission’s landmark project funding, and assembling the necessary professional design and horticultural teams.
+Jonathan Ball is a co-founder with Tim Smit of the internationally renowned Eden Project in Cornwall, a social enterprise flagship project designed represent Britain's contribution to the Millennium.
+Together they created the Eden vision, including securing the Millennium Commission's landmark project funding, and assembling the necessary professional design and horticultural teams.
 They also shared equally the entrepreneurial risk in developing the concept.

-Unfairly ousted by the Eden board in the late 1990s, following what the High Court subsequently described as ‘particularly unmeritorious’ conduct by the company’s lawyers, Ball’s status and contribution were fully endorsed in 2003 when, in a joint public statement, Sir Ronnie Hampel, Chairman of The Eden Trust and Ken Hill, Chairman of Eden Project Ltd, confirmed: ‘the role of Jonathan Ball as co-founder of The Eden Project has not been properly acknowledged in recent Eden Project publications and other media coverage’.
+Unfairly ousted by the Eden board in the late 1990s, following what the High Court subsequently described as 'particularly unmeritorious' conduct by the company's lawyers, Ball's status and contribution were fully endorsed in 2003 when, in a joint public statement, Sir Ronnie Hampel, Chairman of The Eden Trust and Ken Hill, Chairman of Eden Project Ltd, confirmed: 'the role of Jonathan Ball as co-founder of The Eden Project has not been properly acknowledged in recent Eden Project publications and other media coverage'.

-‘We would like to set the record straight,’ the statement added.
-‘In particular, the Eden Project Trustees and Directors of Eden Project Ltd wish to endorse the fact that Jonathan Ball and Tim Smit are the joint co-founders of The Eden Project.’
+'We would like to set the record straight,' the statement added.
+'In particular, the Eden Project Trustees and Directors of Eden Project Ltd wish to endorse the fact that Jonathan Ball and Tim Smit are the joint co-founders of The Eden Project.'

-Sir Ronnie and Mr Hill also emphasised that the ‘combination of Tim Smit’s exceptional communication skills and Heligan experience, and Jonathan Ball’s creativity, skills and professional contacts in the world of architecture, site assembly and politics, was the catalyst that turned the dream into reality’.
+Sir Ronnie and Mr Hill also emphasised that the 'combination of Tim Smit's exceptional communication skills and Heligan experience, and Jonathan Ball's creativity, skills and professional contacts in the world of architecture, site assembly and politics, was the catalyst that turned the dream into reality'.

 Their intervention, and three appearances in the Royal Courts of Justice over four years, not only enabled Ball to win his case for proper recognition of his intellectual property and legal status but also to save his name, family home, and professional reputation.

-A passionate Cornishman, Ball remains to this day a fervent advocate of the Eden Project.
+As a Cornishman, Ball continues to advocate strongly for the Eden Project.